stefanhaustein/HtmlView2/README.md

 # HtmlLayout2

-Cleaner, simplified and "Androidified" version of HtmlView.
+Cleaner, simplified and "Androidified" version of HtmlView under development (should be ready for beta trials).

 - Text styling replaced with Android spans.
 - Layouts are now orthogonal to the view hierarchy (opposed to subclassing in HtmlView).